WHEN TO GO:

 Because of the presence of snow and ice, hiking to Preikestolen without a guide during the wintertime (January – March) is not recommended.
 Our professional guides are trained to safely maneuver through the frozen landscape as well as winter’s rapidly changing weather conditions.
 They carry with them all necessary navigation, safety, first-aid, and outdoor winter equipment.

-When booking, you can select one of the following pick-up locations**.
+When booking, you can select from the following pick-up times and locations**:

 You will be dropped-off at the same location from which you were picked-up.